SilkRose/Pony/stories/chaotic-crush/01-chaotic-crush.md

 In a rare moment of self-reflection, Discord says in a somber tone, "I would like to think so, yes."

-"Then, how would Fluttershy want you to admit your feelings to her?"
+"Then how would Fluttershy want you to admit your feelings to her?"

-"She would probably want me to just tell her and have a conversation about it."
+"She would probably want me to just tell her, so we could have a conversation about it."

-"Then, that's my advice.
-Any of the advice you got would probably work, but no matter what, you two will have to talk about your feelings."
+"That's my advice, then.
+Those other ideas you got would probably work, but no matter what, you two will have to talk about your feelings eventually."

 "I'm surprised I didn't realize that myself.
 Thank you, Applejack."

-"I'm not surprised."
-Applejack chuckles.
-"All jokes aside, don't mention it.
-Tell you the truth, I'm glad you asked for help, it shows how much you care for her and how much you've learned."
+"I'm not surprised," Applejack chuckles.
+"And don't mention it.
+Jokes aside, I'm glad you asked for help.
+It shows how much you care for her and how much you've learned."

 "In any case, you've all given me a lot to think about.
 I don't know what I'll do yet, but I appreciate all the advice."